 • Geospatial Engineering

-• Heating, Air Conditioning & Refrigeration Technology
+• Heating, Air Conditioning, and Refrigeration Technology

 • Welding Technology

-Health Sciences:
+School of Health Sciences:

 • Allied Health Sciences